 - Money for your contingency reserve

 - Reserves, when necessary, to cover your mortgage payment

 Your HomeStyle Renovation Loan Specialists

 You can likely find Fannie Mae loans at a majority of lenders in your area; however, not every Fannie Mae lender offers the HomeStyle loan.
-At AnnieMac, we have a dedicated Renovation Department that specializes in the HomeStyle Renovation Loan.
+At lender, we have a dedicated Renovation Department that specializes in the HomeStyle Renovation Loan.
 We will make sure you are comfortable throughout the entire loan process, while helping you create the home of your dreams.
-Call AnnieMac today to secure your HomeStyle Renovation Loan.
+Call lender today to secure your HomeStyle Renovation Loan.